 This revelation is the first step in Gabi finally realizing that the people of Paradis and Marley are all the same.

 3. The Bigger Picture (Eren and Zeke)

-The other shocker from this episode, was the reveal that Zeke Yeager was behind the raid on Marley.
-And in coming the episodes, the series will explain why it seems likes Zeke’s loyalities have changed.
+The other shocker from this episode was the reveal that Zeke Yeager was behind the raid on Marley.
+And in coming the episodes, the series will explain why it seems likes Zeke’s loyalties have changed.